BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <img src="docs/int_field_sector_to_sector_0.png" alt="ifsts0" width="260" height="310"/><img src="docs/int_field_sector_to_sector_1.png" alt="ifsts1" width="260" height="310"/><img src="docs/int_field_sector_to_sector_2.png" alt="ifsts2" width="260" height="310"/>

-As an example for a `30x30` world and goal at `0` with an actor at `A` an `IntegrationField` set interrogating all sector `Portals` produces a set of fields looking similar to:
+As an example for a `30x30` world and goal at `0` with an actor at `A` an `IntegrationField` set interrogating all sector `Portals` may produce a set of fields looking similar to:

 <img src="docs/int_field_prop_big_example.png" alt="ifpbe"/>